mshikebkhan/amazon-price-alert-bot/README.md

-# 💰 Amazon Price Tracker – Catch the Best Deals Automatically
+# 💰 Amazon Price Alert BOT – Catch the Best Deals Automatically

-**Amazon Price Tracker** is a powerful yet simple desktop app that helps you monitor product prices on Amazon and get alerted when they drop.
+**Amazon Price Alert BOT** is a powerful yet simple desktop app that helps you monitor product prices on Amazon and get alerted when they drop.
 Whether you're tracking for yourself or someone else, this tool ensures you never miss out on a great deal again!

 ---